Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.

 NEVER water your plants in the hot sun!
 You’ll burn them.

-Gardening for Beginners #21 – Buy the correct gardening tools.
+Gardening for Beginners – Picking the Right Plants

 Make sure you realize how large the plants and trees you pick will grow before planting.
 You don’t want to have to move things around after they’ve become established because they outgrew the space.